Vee-Jay Records: Subsidiaries

 Abner Records was a subsidiary of Vee-Jay Records.
 It was originally named Falcon Records, but the name was changed in 1958 since there already existed a Falcon Records.
 The label was named after Ewart Abner who was general manager at Vee-Jay, 1955–1961.
 Falcon Records Scotland (2011–present) is a sub-label of Jilted Generation Inc. Falcon Records launched October 2011 in partnership with "Music Media Management" owned by Diania Elliott Tomlin Perkins & Eric Bryce, "In Hoodz We Trust (IHWT)" owned by Jay Supa & "Make Noise Fife" owned by Alex Herbert.

-Discography

-Vee-Jay LP/SR-1000 Main Series

-The Vee-Jay LP/SR 1000 Series of 12 inch LPs were released between 1958 and 1963 with a catalog prefix of LP for mono releases and SR for stereo.

-Vee-Jay LP/SR-3000 Jazz Series

-In 1960 Vee-Jay began issuing jazz records with separate catalog numbers as the LP/SR 3000 Series of 12 inch LPs with a catalog prefix of LP for mono releases and SR for stereo.

-Vee-Jay LP/SR-5000 Gospel Series

-Between 1959 and 1965 the Vee-Jay LP/SR-5000 Gospel Series released seventy-eight 12 inch LPs.

-Vee-Jay VJLP/VJS-1000 Main Series

-From 1963 the Vee-Jay 1000 Series of 12 inch LPs were released with a catalog prefix of VJLP for mono releases and VJS for stereo.

-Vee-Jay LP/SR-2500 Jazz Series

-From 1964 to 1965 the Vee-Jay 2500 Series of 12 inch Jazz LPs were released with a catalog prefix of LP for mono releases and SR for stereo.
+Exodus Records was also a subsidiary of Vee-Jay, focusing largely on gospel music releases (such as early Billy Preston recordings) as well as being the label for some reissues of blues and jazz records.